iamseb4s/personal-web/README.md

 The entire lifecycle is containerized using Docker and Docker Compose, orchestrating the multi-service environment.

 - **Development (`docker-compose.dev.yml`):** Starts both `dev-web` and `dev-cms` services with hot-reloading enabled through volume mounts for a fast feedback loop.
-- **Staging & Production (`docker-compose.staging.yml`, `docker-compose.prod.yml`):** Use multi-stage Docker builds to create lean, secure, and optimized production images for both applications.
+- **Staging & Production (`docker-compose.staging.yml`, `docker-compose.prod.yml`):** Use multi-stage Docker builds to create lean, secure, and optimized production images.
+Bind mounts are used to ensure data persistence for the CMS database and uploads.

 ### 3. Content & Data Pipeline

-- **Strapi CMS:** All content, including project details, dynamic page components, and images, is managed through the Strapi admin panel.
+- **Strapi CMS:** All content, including global UI text, project details, dynamic page components, and images, is managed through the Strapi admin panel.
 - **Next.js Data Fetching:** The Next.js application uses a dedicated library (`/apps/web/src/lib/strapi.ts`) to communicate with the Strapi API.
-Data fetching is performed server-side at runtime, ensuring content is always up-to-date without requiring a rebuild of the frontend.
+Data fetching is centralized and performed server-side at runtime, ensuring content is always up-to-date without requiring a rebuild of the frontend.

 ## 🛠️ Technology Stack